A Beginner’s Guide to Setting Boundaries in Relationships

 Making demands will always leave you feeling more frustrated because you can’t control what the other person does or doesn’t do.
 Making requests is great when the other person is open to listening to what you need too.
 But there will always be situations where boundaries are needed because you need something you can hold onto under pressure, stress, or obligation.

-If you want to get better at setting healthy boundaries in your relationship and/or challenging situations, then start with identifying what you can improve on.
-Check out my short video on the “5 Most Common Boundary Setting Mistakes”, and make note of where you want to improve.
+Are you ready to get better at setting boundaries in your relationship?
+First, check out my short video on the “5 Most Common Boundary Setting Mistakes”, and identify if you are making one of these mistakes.

-5. Hold onto your boundary even when the other person doesn't like it: It's common for the other person to dislike the boundary you are setting.
+4. Hold onto your boundary even when the other person doesn't like it: It's common for the other person to dislike the boundary you are setting.
 Anticipate that they will try to argue or complain about your boundary.
-Ground down into your knowing what is best for you, and hold onto the boundary you have chosen.
+Remember that you know what is best for you, and hold onto the boundary you have chosen.

 Holding Onto Boundaries Under Pressure to Give In

-Here’s to growing your confidence and clarity in learning how to state and hold onto what you need to.
-And if you need support in this area, reach out.
+Here’s to growing your confidence and clarity in learning how to state and hold onto what you need.
+If you need support in this area, check out my mini-course on Healthy Boundaries here for journal prompts and practice statements.

 Marci Payne, MA, LPC